Automated Ingestion & Batch Scanning Workflows: Production Architectures for Digital Preservation

 "size": file_path.stat().st_size,

-"sha256": checksum
+"sha256": checksum,

 })

-except Exception as e:
+except TRANSIENT_ERRORS as exc:

 self.log_premis_event(file_path, "N/A", "failure")